Oliver16/capital-planning-resourcing-tool/docs/TECHNICAL_GUIDE.md

 3. **Availability baseline** – For each staff category the function pre-populates `*_actual` values based on either recorded staff availability or fallback capacity totals.
 4. **Project demand** –
    - *Discrete projects*: Design allocations are spread evenly across design months, construction allocations across construction months, and project management allocations across the combined duration.
-   - *Annual programs*: Continuous monthly hours for PM, design, and construction are applied whenever the program is active.
+   - *Annual programs*: When per-category hours are defined, each category consumes its configured monthly PM/design/construction hours; otherwise the legacy aggregated totals apply to every category with matching capacity.
 5. **FTE normalization** – All hours are converted to FTE using `hours ÷ (4.33 × 40)` (173.33 hours per month).

 The resulting array lists each month label along with per-category required versus actual FTE.